ObjectiveTruth/objectivetruth.github.io/_posts/2014-05-09-its-happening-0-57.md

 - UOITDCLibraryBooking
 tags:
 - Android
-- keystore
+- Keystore
-- keygen
+- Keygen
-- proguard
+- Proguard
 ---
 App is complete coding wise and did a dry run of the entire config process which I will detail below.
 The only thing left is the app icon